-In today’s tech-savvy world, it is very essential for a business to have its own digital presence.
+In today’s tech-savvy world, a business needs to have a digital presence.
 A digital presence can be anything; a website, a blog or just a social media platform.

 A website has many benefits.
-Besides being identity in the digital world, it can help you source leads for your business.
-Here are the top 5 things every marketer must keep in mind before designing a website.
+Besides being identified in the digital world, it can help you source leads for your business.

-Finalizing the target audience: The number one and the most important factor that separates successful websites from those that miss the mark is understanding and Knowing your business or organization’s target audience.
+The number one and most important factor that separates successful websites from those that miss the mark is understanding and Knowing your business or organization’s target audience.

-Wireframe of the entire website: The one thing that needs to compete at the very beginning of any website development project is Creating a site map.
+The one thing that needs to be completed at the very beginning of any website development project is Creating a site map.
 The information you want your website to communicate, and determining the best number of pages is the important area where you should start thinking.

 Start mapping out all of the pages that you want to include in your website considering the user experience, As you plan your website.